Yucatán (film)

-Yucatán is a 2018 Spanish comedy film co-written and directed by Daniel Monzón.
-The film is about a group of scammers who embark in a cruise ship in order to defraud and steal the money of an old baker who recently won millions of euros in the lottery and is travelling on the ship with his family.
-Yucatán was mostly filmed onboard Pullmantur Cruises's MS Sovereign and on location in the ports where the ship docked during its route.
+Yucatán is a 2018 Spanish comedy film directed by Daniel Monzón from a screenplay by Jorge Guerricaechevarría and Monzón which stars Luis Tosar, Rodrigo de la Serna, Joan Pera, and Stephanie Cayo.
+The plot follows a group of scammers who embark on a cruise ship to defraud and steal the money of an old baker who recently won millions of euros in the lottery.
+It was filmed mostly onboard Pullmantur Cruises's MS Sovereign and on location in the ports where the ship docked on its route.

 Plot

 Clayderman (Rodrigo de la Serna) is a con man who, together with his wife Verónica (Stephanie Cayo), works on board the MS Sovereign as a pianist.
 He uses his position as a crew member to commit petty crimes against the passengers.
 In Barcelona, Lucas (another scammer) discreetly enters the ship disguised as a crew member.
 Almost at the same time, Antonio and his family come on board as regular passengers.
 Clayderman, Lucas, and Verónica have a past together when they used to "work" as a group, but they split up when both Clayderman and Lucas fell in love with Verónica.

 As soon as Clayderman finds out that Lucas is on board, he is sure that his old friend is planning a new scam.
 He starts to investigate and finds that Antonio, an old baker who recently won 161 million euros in the lottery, is on board with his family.
 From this moment on, Clayderman, Lucas, and Verónica (assisted by their allies) start a competition to see who can defraud and steal the old man's money first.